ryngray/ryngray.github.io/research/graph-vis.md

 # Graph Visualizations

 Currently doing work on large graph visualizations.
-Keep on the lookout for papers on visualizing ontology data.
+Keep on the lookout for papers on visualizing ontology data and knitting graphs.

 # Graph Visualization Papers